corbyshaner/mysql-vagrant/README.md

 mysql

 # credentials
-MySQL default credentials, is highly recommended that you run mysql_secure_install script
+MySQL default credentials(root / no pwd), is highly recommended that you run mysql_secure_install script